The Endocannabinoid System: How Medicinal Cannabis Works in the Human Body

 When a person is sick or injured, it throws off the body’s homeostasis, and the ECS kicks in to restore balance in the body.

-Comparing this process to an oven, the temperature has to be right…too hot, and your cake will burn and too cold, your cake won’t bake!
+Comparing this process to an oven, the temperature must be right…too hot, and your cake will burn and too cold, your cake won’t bake!
 The endocannabinoid system works to maintain the body in homeostasis and to keep everything functioning in harmony.

 Are there cannabinoids in plants?